lcdb/lcdb-wf/docs/references-config.rst

                 - 'hisat2'

 Each block in the YAML file describes either a `fasta` or `gtf` file.
-Each block has at least the assembly, type, and a URL.
+Each block has at least the organism, type, and a URL.
 A block can optionally have a `postprocess`, which is an arbitrary function (described below) that converts the downloaded URL to something that conforms to the standards of the workflow (also described below).
 By supplying a tag, we can differentiate between